UoB-COMSM0166/2025-group-7/README.md

 ### Implementation

 Initially we decided to implement our own ideas separately to become more familiar with JavaScript and the tools that are available to us.
 We each had different approaches, with some members being interested in learning more about the p5play library, and others opting for a lower-level approach.
-After this exercise, we discussed our implementations, identifying commonalities and differences, using this to further inform our design.
+After this exercise, we discussed our implementations, identified commonalities and differences and used this to further inform our design.

 | ![AJ protoype gif](development-docs/ideation-stage/prototype-gifs/AJ-prototype-gif.gif) | ![Yaseer prototype gif](development-docs/ideation-stage/prototype-gifs/Yaseer-prototype-gif.gif) | ![Nagat prototype gif](development-docs/ideation-stage/prototype-gifs/Nagat-prototype-gif.gif) |